• Skip to primary navigation

 spiralizer

-Spiralized zucchini is such a healthy substitute for soup noodles.
+Spiralized zucchini is such a nutritious substitute for soup noodles.
 It gives the soup an added serving of vegetables along with the baby bok choy.
 Bok choy is loaded with vitamins, especially A and C. As we know, vitamin C is oh-so helpful when fighting off a cold.

 More fun spiralizer recipes for you to try